mayomacam/python-projects/readme.md

 ### 11.The hearts of the cards game
 In this i am using pygame to create a guessing game.
 In this game user have to guess what will be next card type, all cards from yu-gi-oh series.

+### 12.Rock paper scissors game
+Well i can make it doing normal programming but i think game with ui gonna be more interesting, so using pygame i have created this..

+### 13.Keylogger *

+### 14.web scrapping *

+* working